speakeasy-api/openapi-directory/SDKs/amazonaws.com/honeycode/2020-03-01/go/README.md

 * `ListTableColumns` -  The ListTableColumns API allows you to retrieve a list of all the columns in a table in a workbook.
 * `ListTableRows` -  The ListTableRows API allows you to retrieve a list of all the rows in a table in a workbook.
 * `ListTables` -  The ListTables API allows you to retrieve a list of all the tables in a workbook.
+* `ListTagsForResource` -  The ListTagsForResource API allows you to return a resource's tags.
 * `QueryTableRows` -  The QueryTableRows API allows you to use a filter formula to query for specific rows in a table.
 * `StartTableDataImportJob` -  The StartTableDataImportJob API allows you to start an import job on a table.
 This API will only return the id of the job that was started.
 To find out the status of the import request, you need to call the DescribeTableDataImportJob API.
+* `TagResource` -  The TagResource API allows you to add tags to an ARN-able resource.
+Resource includes workbook, table, screen and screen-automation.
+* `UntagResource` -  The UntagResource API allows you to removes tags from an ARN-able resource.
+Resource includes workbook, table, screen and screen-automation.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)